 The Diocese measures fair value based upon market price, where available.
-For Level 3 items, the Diocese's valuation is determined by the market value of the underlying investments for interests in charitable remainder and perpetual trusts provided by the trustee as they have no significant observable inputs and in good faith by the General Partner of the custodian and information from the limited partnership as provided by the custodian and the limited partnership.
-For the limited partnership (as applicable for 2013, through the sale in
+For Level 3 items, the Diocese's valuation is determined by the market value of the underlying investments for interests in charitable remainder and perpetual trusts provided by the trustee as they have no significant observable inputs.

-2014), fair value is based on the best information available and is determined by reference to information including, but not limited to, the following: projected sales, net earnings, earnings before interest, taxes, depreciation and amortization, balance sheets, public or private transactions, valuations for publicly-traded comparable companies, and/or other measures, and consideration of any other pertinent information including the types of securities held and restrictions on disposition.
 Quantitative unobservable inputs of Level 3 items are not developed by the Diocese for measuring fair value.
 Due to the absence of readily determinable fair values and the inherent uncertainty of valuations, the estimated fair values for private investments may differ significantly from values that would have been used had a ready market for the securities existed.
 For Level 2 items, fair value estimates include (1) the market approach, (2) the income approach, and (3) cost for a period of time after an acquisition.
 These valuation methodologies involve significant degree of judgment.